 Try the Medium Method if you...

-Love the tactile satisfaction of crossing a task off on paper
+Love the tactile satisfaction of crossing a task off on a paper planner

-Equally love the ubiquity, versatility, and searchablility of a digital task manager
+Equally love the ubiquity, versatility, and searchability of a digital task manager

 Don't want to compromise on either